 How Do I Soak My Invisalign Aligners?

-Soaking your aligners at least once a day helps to dissolve major build up and bacteria that brushing and rinsing alone cannot remove.
-There are several methods that you can use for soaking your aligners, and it is always best to choose the one that best fits your budget and schedule so that it will be easy to stay consistent.
-The Invisalign brand creates a cleaning kit that is ideal for those who want to know they are definitely using the recommended product by the company.
-However, the cleaning crystals can be expensive for many patients who are on a budget.
-A vinegar and water solution is one option that you can try, but it is important to only soak the trays for less than five minutes.
-Soaking them any longer will allow the acids in the vinegar to erode the plastic trays.
+Soaking your aligners at least once a day helps to clean Invisalign aligners and dissolve major build up and bacteria that brushing and rinsing alone cannot remove.
+There are several methods that you can use for soaking your aligners.
+It is always best to choose the one that best fits your budget and schedule so that it will be easy to stay consistent.

 Rinse and Dry the Aligners

 After every cleaning method, it is important to give your aligners a final rinse with warm water.
 This helps remove any lingering debris while ensuring that the cleaners are rinsed off.
 It is important to avoid placing wet aligners in your mouth, so give them time to air dry.
 Place them on a soft, lint-free towel while they dry, and make sure they are stored in a safe location that is away from heated appliances during the drying time.

 There are several types of cleaning methods that you may hear people swear by, but orthodontists know that they can cause harm.
 For example, mouthwash should not be used as a soaking solution because it can cause discoloration.
 However, it is perfectly safe to rinse with mouthwash after brushing your teeth.

 Bleach should never used to brighten up your trays.
 It breaks down the plastic and causes it to turn a yellowish color.
 Instead, talk to your orthodontic team if you feel your trays are unsightly or have a foul odor so that they can review how to keep them clean before you get your next set of aligners.